MrThearMan/graphene-django-extensions/docs/mutations.md

 ```

 This will create the Main entity and the Sub entity,
-and set the Sub entity's 'main' field to the Main entity.
+and link the Sub entity to the Main entity.

 If instead this is used: